 The symbols ™ (for trademarks used with goods) or SM (for service marks used with services) can be used even with unregistered marks.
 For instance, an unregistered or registered trademark can be identified as “EXAMPLE™ widgets.”
 If there is doubt, or a given use of a mark encompasses both goods and services, use of the ™ symbol might be preferred because it is more widely recognizable.

 An appropriate trademark symbol should be used with the first and/or the most prominent use of the mark on the goods, their packaging, or given advertising materials (such as a single web page or single print ad).
 It is not necessary to continually use trademark symbols with each and every instance of the mark on the same item.
-On the other hand, there is no legal penalty for unnecessary use of trademark symbols.
+On the other hand, there is no legal penalty for unnecessary or redundant use of trademark symbols.
 Though over-use of trademark symbols may simply be less aesthetically pleasing in some circumstances.